 A handful of states have eliminated the traditional money bail system, hoping to reduce their inmate population and avoid harming low-income defendants.
-But one recent study claims bail reform not only don’t always work, but can actually prove counter-productive to its professed goals.
-In 2016, five Maryland state legislators, all opposed to the current bail…Read More
+But one recent study claims bail reform not only doesn’t always work but can prove counter-productive to its professed goals.
+In 2016, five Maryland state legislators, all opposed to the current bail system,…Read More

 The United States District Court for the District of Maryland has dismissed a Federal Tort Claims Act (FTCA) case brought against the United States over the 2013 wrongful death of a prisoner held at Federal Correctional Institution Cumberland, Maryland.
 The case was brought by the widow and sons of Stephen P. Gardner.
 They claimed that…Read More

 By Christopher Zoukis In a highly controversial decision, Maryland Governor Martin O’Malley (D) commutes the sentences of four death-row prisoners to spend the rest of their lives in prison without the possibility of parole.
 An opponent of the death penalty, O’Malley has been fighting to abolish the death penalty for years.
 “In my judgment, leaving…Read More

 An estimated 44,000 ex-felons in Maryland will have an easier time regaining the right to vote after being released from prison, following the end of a heated fight between the state’s governor and its legislature.
 Without a vote to spare, backers of bills (SB 340, HB 980) to allow ex-felons’ voting privileges to be restored…Read More

 By Christopher Zoukis Maryland incarceration rates have been steadily growing in recent years, as has the average sentence length.
 In response, The Justice Reinvestment Coordinating Council, made up of judges, lawyers, law enforcement, and lawmakers, was struck earlier this year to explore the reasons behind the booming prison population, and they are set to put forth…Read More